Helen Wood (television personality): Career

 Wood returned in the sixteenth series of Big Brother, for two weeks as a "Time Warp Housemate" alongside former housemates; Aisleyne Horgan-Wallace, Brian Belo and Nikki Grahame.
-Wood clashed with all three fellow Time Warp Housemates, specifically Brian Belo, branding him a psycho, comparing him to a murderer and telling him that he looked like a rapist, this led to Belo climbing over the Big Brother house wall, quitting the show, this led to Wood receiving a formal and final warning.
+Wood clashed with all three fellow Time Warp Housemates, specifically Brian Belo, branding him a psycho, comparing him to a murderer and telling him that he looked like a rapist.
+This led to Belo climbing over the Big Brother house wall and quitting the show.
+Subsequently, Wood received a formal and final warning.
 The incident between Belo and Wood caused over 2,000 Ofcom complaints, which launched an official Ofcom investigation.

 Channel 5 boss, Ben Frow, released a statement following the controversy, banning her from appearing on Channel 5 programming again, he stated; "it was a mistake in allowing her to be a housemate for a second time".

 After her appearances on Big Brother UK, Wood became a columnist for British tabloid newspaper, Daily Star.
 In 2016 she wrote a negative column on British reality television star, Jemma Lucy's appearance on MTV UK's Ex on the Beach series 5, branding Lucy a "dog" and "a fanny on legs", causing an online feud between the two.

-Personal life

-Her debut memoir, A Man's World, was released on 3 June 2019.
-In 2020 Wood retreated from public life.
+In 2019, Wood released her autobiography A Man's World.